 News and Announcements

 Washington Center is a unique “one of a kind” facility.
-It is a separate school that serves students ages 3 to 21 with severe mental disabilities.
+It is a separate school that serves students ages 3 to 21 with severe intellectual disabilities.
 Many of these students have concurrent challenges such as autism, blindness, deafness, or physical disabilities.

 The school motto is “Those You Think Cannot …Can!”

 Staff uses assistive technology and augmentative communication, multi-sensory rooms, and a mobility program that allows students in wheelchairs to move about school while learning about their environment.

 When you visit the school you see students learning to walk as they move up and down the halls.
 Sometimes it appears that the halls have a “traffic jam” as students stop to use their non-oral communication techniques as they greet each other or a staff member by pointing to pictures or you may see them carrying along a communication device mounted on a walker.
 Actually it is quite exciting and fun as visitors tour our building.
 Each student has an Individual Education Plan and is taught using modifications to the State Curriculum Standards.
 Students are evaluated on the SC-Alt (Alternate Assessment) as directed by the "No Child Left Behind" mandate.

 The focus of Washington Center is to provide opportunities for students to explore and develop independent functioning by addressing students’ individual needs.
 Through home, school and community involvement, we create an educational environment to maximize student success.